octoblu/nanocyte-component-creators-guide/CreatorGuide.md

 `envelope.config`: This will be used if your component has any configurations.
 For example, the 'Pluck' component's `config` consists of a 'key' and 'value'.

 `envelope.data`: This will be used if your component needs to keep any data within itself.
-For example, the 'Collect' component uses `data` to push values from the `config` to an array.
+For example, the 'Collect' component uses `data` as an array and pushes values from the `config` to it.

 ## Adding to registry???